lelegard/cryptobench/README.md

 For the record, ADCS is an addition with input carry (C) and setting the carry on output (S).
-Variants ADC, ADDS and ADD exist with carry on input only, output only or no carry at all.
+Variants ADC, ADDS and ADD exist with carry on input only (C), output only (S), or no carry at all.

 Using the carry on input, output, or both, creates a potential dependency between instructions which may slown down the execution.

 We see that sequences of ADD, ADC, or ADDS execute at the same speed (0.042 ns on the N1).
 However, the sequence of ADCS uses 0.250 ns per instruction.
-Unlike the 3 previous sequences, an ADCS need to wait for the output carry of the previous instruction to use it as input carry.
+Unlike the 3 previous sequences, an ADCS needs to wait for the output carry of the previous instruction to use it as input carry.
 This explains the lower speed.

-However, when the carry is not used (ADD), always read but never written (ADC), always written but never read (ADDS), there is no dependency between instructions and they all execute at the same speed.
+However, when the carry is not used (ADD), always read but never written (ADC), always written but never read (ADDS), there is no dependency between instructions and they all execute at the same faster speed.

-The important lesson is: _when the carry is not used by an instruction A, accessing it from an instruction B shall have no influence on the execution time of A._
+The important lesson is: _when the carry is not used by an instruction A, accessing it from an adjacent instruction B shall have no influence on the execution time of A._
+If A and B are otherwise independent, using independent pipelines, etc.

 #### Interleaving multiplications and additions